Growyourbrand.net Reference notes on brand consequence May 2026

 The ultra-low-cost model works as a brand when customers know the trade.
 The customer may pay less upfront, then decide whether bags, seat choice, snacks, flexibility, or other extras are worth adding.
 The brand does not promise a full-service experience.
 It promises access and choice at the edge of price sensitivity.

-That is why Spirit's collapse is not only an airline finance story.
+That is why Spirit's collapse is not merely an airline finance story.
 It is a brand-promise story.
 When a brand trains the market to associate it with accessible fares, the inability to keep operating turns a price promise into a trust shock.

 The Restructuring Clock Ran Out